BCDA-APS/urRobot/docs/usage.md

 start the robot moving.
 The same goes for the Cartesian moves.
 Note that the "Move" buttons tell the robot to move to the current joint or cartesian configuration defined by all 6 of the respective target values (J1Cmd, J2cmd... or PoseXCmd, PoseYCmd...).

+### Safety Event Handling

+When a safety event occurs (protective stop, safeguard stop, emergency stop, etc.), the `$(P)Receive:SafetyStatusBits` PV will change from its normal value of `1` to a non-`1` value.
+The driver detects this and automatically aborts any in-progress motion.
+Additionally, a calcout record monitors `SafetyStatusBits` and triggers `$(P)Control:Stop` (which stops any in-progress motion and aborts any running path) and `$(P)Dashboard:Stop` (which stops the UR program at the controller level) when a safety event is detected.

+Once the safety event is cleared (e.g. the protective stop is unlocked via the teach pendant or `$(P)Dashboard:UnlockProtectiveStop`), the robot will remain idle.
+Use `$(P)Control:ReuploadControlScript` to reconnect the RTDE control interface before commanding further motion.

 ## Robotiq Gripper